-An initial examination of the Endnote library identified a very large number of irrelevant records referring to research methods more broadly, therefore we ran a search for "case stud" in the title or abstract in order to restrict the results to relevant methodological texts.
+An initial examination of the EndNote library identified a very large number of irrelevant records referring to research methods more broadly, therefore we ran a search for 'case stud\' in the title or abstract in order to restrict the results to relevant methodological texts.
 Two reviewers (MR/ST) then independently screened titles and abstracts, with disagreements resolved through discussion.
-Full text copies were obtained for potentially relevant records and again screened independently by the same two reviewers.
+Full-text copies were obtained for potentially relevant records and again screened independently by the same two reviewers.
 Disagreements were resolved by discussion with a third reviewer (AE).

-EPPI-Reviewer 4 (EPPI-Centre, Social Science Research Unit, Institute of Education, University of London, UK) text mining software was used by one reviewer (ST) to screen the remaining titles and abstracts to establish whether any relevant texts could have been missed by our restricted search.
-The text-mining process "learned" what were relevant texts as the reviewer progressed through screening and brought these to the top of the list, enabling faster retrieval of full texts for assessment and potential incorporation into the review.
+EPPI-Reviewer version 4 (Evidence for Policy and Practice Information and Co-ordinating Centre, Social Science Research Unit, Institute of Education, University of London, UK) text-mining software was used by one reviewer (ST) to screen the remaining titles and abstracts to establish whether or not any relevant texts could have been missed by our restricted search.
+The text-mining process 'learned' what were relevant texts as the reviewer progressed through screening and brought these to the top of the list, enabling faster retrieval of full texts for assessment and potential incorporation into the review.
 All titles and abstracts were screened, with a decreasing number of texts being selected as the process continued.
-Full text copies were obtained for potentially relevant records and screened for inclusion by one reviewer (ST).
+Full-text copies were obtained for potentially relevant records and screened for inclusion by one reviewer (ST).
 A second reviewer (MR or AE) examined excluded records.
 Disagreements were resolved by discussion.